LadyPhoeynix/Beeso/README.md

 out collectively by the network.
 Beeso Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Beeso Core software, see [https://beeso.org](https://beeso.org).

 License
 -------